jshea2/OSCforEosQlab_RPi/README.md

 ## **Use Raspberry Pi as OSC filter for Eos -> QLab Triggering**

-A common issue is Eos can only use UDP for sending OSC.
-So it only sends a single OSC message and packets have been dropped causing cues that don't fire.
-When a cue is fired Eos sends a bunch of commands at the same time.
+A common issue is using the UDP Eos->QLab is sometimes unrealiable and doesn't fire cues.
+UDP only sends a single OSC message and packets have been dropped causing cues that do not fire.
+When a cue is fired from Eos, it sends a bunch of commands at the same time.
 This script uses redundancy to check for 3 seperate OSC commands to ensure OSC is sent and interpreted to trigger QLab.

-Note:
+This can be used on Mac or PC, but it's the same as using [OSC Router](https://github.com/ETCLabs/OSCRouter/releases) and using all 3 OSC messages.
+OSC Router config file can be found here

+**How it works:**

-It will not pass any OSC that starts with `/eos`, with the exception of the OSC that it uses to interpret it for QLab.
+It will take all OSC in and not pass any OSC that starts with `/eos`, with the exception of the OSC that it uses to interpret it for QLab.

 If the OSC message does not start with `/eos` then it will be sent.
 This allows you to send OSC Macros for all QLab commands like `/panic`, `/pause` & `/resume`

+NOTE:
+By default this is setup to only work for Cue List 1.
+This can be modified in main.js
 #
-**Setup Rasperry Pi:**
+**Setup Rasperry Pi 400:**

 #